My Soul Thirsts for God

 When we think and feel with God in the Psalms, this is the main result: We come to love God, and we want to see God and be with God and be satisfied in admiring and exulting in God.

 When we see the face of Christ, we see the face of God.
-And we see the glory of his face when we hear the story of the gospel of his death and resurrection.
-It is “the gospel of the glory of Christ, who is the image of God.”
+And we see the glory of the face of Christ, Paul says in 2 Corinthians 4:4 and 6, when we hear the story of the gospel of his death and resurrection.
+He calls it “the gospel of the glory of Christ, who is the image of God.”
+Or (verse 6): “the knowledge of the glory of God in the face of Jesus Christ.”

 May the Lord increase your hunger and your thirst to see the face of God.
-And may he grant your desire through the gospel of the glory of Christ, who is the image of God.
+And may he grant your desire, even today, through the gospel of the glory of Christ, who is the image of God.